Recycling intermediate steps to improve Hamiltonian Monte Carlo: Recycled No-U-Turn-Sampler

 \section{Recycled No-U-Turn-Sampler}

-No-U-Turns-Sampler (NUTS) of \cite{hoffman14} automates choice of path lengths by simulating each trajectory of Hamiltonian dynamics until it starts moving back towards the starting point, a criteria they termed the \textit{U-turn} condition.
-The lengths of trajectories are recursively doubled forward or backward in a randomly chosen direction.
-This generates a collection of states with a binary tree structure and reversibility can be ensured by checking the U-turn condition for the entire tree as well as all its subtrees.
+No-U-turn sampler (NUTS) of \cite{hoffman14} automates choice of path lengths by simulating each trajectory of Hamiltonian dynamics until it starts moving back towards the starting point, a criteria they termed the \textit{U-turn} condition.
+The length of a trajectory is recursively doubled forward or backward in a randomly chosen direction.
+This generates a trajectory of length $2^d$ endowed with a binary tree structure, where $d$ denotes the depth at which the U-turn condition occurs.

 Unlike the simpler trajectory simulation procedure behind HMC, the trajectory doubling procedure of NUTS does not yield a sequence of valid intermediate proposals.
-In particular, the empirical distribution does not converges to the correct target distribution if we naively recycle all the intermediate states of NUTS as in Algorithm~\ref{alg:rehmc}.
-A simple recycling algorithm for NUTS can nonetheless be devised by taking advantage of the following fact. \begin{fact} The following transition rule $P_1:(\theta_0, p_0) \to (\theta^*, p^*)$ preserves the target distribution $\pi(\cdot)$.
-Let $\mathcal{T} = \mathcal{T}(\theta_0, p_0)$ denote a (random) collection of $2^d$ states generated by an iteration of NUTS from the initial state $(\theta_0, p_0)$, including $(\theta_0, p_0)$ itself.
-Generate $u \sim \text{Unif}\left([0, \pi(\theta_0, p_0)]\right)$ and sample $(\theta^*, p^*)$ uniformly from the collection of acceptable states
+In particular, the empirical distribution does not converge to the correct target distribution if we naively recycle all the intermediate states of NUTS as in Algorithm~\ref{alg:rehmc}.
+A simple recycling algorithm for NUTS can nonetheless be devised by taking advantage of the fact below.
+Instead of the Metropolis acceptance-rejection procedure, NUTS determines acceptable states along a simulated trajectory using a slice sampling approach via an auxiliary slicing variable $u$. \begin{fact} The following transition rule $(\btheta_0, \momentum_0) \to (\btheta^*, \momentum^*)$ preserves the target distribution $\pi(\cdot)$.
+Let $\mathcal{T} = \mathcal{T}(\btheta_0, \momentum_0)$ denote a collection of $2^d$ states generated by one NUTS iteration from the initial state $(\btheta_0, \momentum_0)$, including $(\btheta_0, \momentum_0)$ itself.
+Generate $u \sim \text{Unif}\left([0, \pi(\btheta_0, \momentum_0)]\right)$ and sample $(\btheta^*, \momentum^*)$ uniformly from the collection of acceptable states

+\end{fact} The algorithmic details behind construction of the set $\A$ are complex.
+Since it is not essential for understanding our recycling approach, we refer the readers to \cite{hoffman14}.
+The discussions there also justify the above transition rule.